ajwc5f/dailycommute/README.md

 ## Todo
 - Improve UI design and functionality
-- Integrate Pocket API to add save for later functionality
+- Fully Integrate Pocket API to add save for later functionality
 - Pagination of articles list
 - Category and source selection